marklogic-community/mongo2marklogic/sample/README.md

     % curl -s --anyauth --user 'user:password' 'http://localhost:8003/v1/search?q=&format=json'

 This returns a large chunk of JSON.
-You can use the command line [json tool][] to grab out the total as
+You can use the command line [json tool][] to grab the total as

     % curl -s --anyauth --user 'user:password' 'http://localhost:8003/v1/search?q=&format=json' | json total

-And you'll see 10,000 results

-    10000

-To do a simple fulltext search across the entire documents and see the unique URIs (keys) for the first 10 results:
+And you'll see there were 10,000 tweets in the collection.
+To do a simple fulltext search across the entire database and see the unique MarkLogic URIs (keys) for the first 10 tweets:

-    % curl -s --anyauth --user 'user:password' 'http://localhost:8003/v1/search?q=&format=json' | json results | json -a uri
+    % curl -s --anyauth --user 'user:password' 'http://localhost:8003/v1/search?q=&format=json' | \
+       json results | json -a uri

 You will get something like: